0xRar/CyberTalents-Marathon-CTF/Bad_Request.md

 Flag:`FLAG{aa330d7755f14d398cbfef715bbf36f59a8cfae5}`

-Credits to "ItsFadinG" for helping me, and to the creator of the challenge.
+Credits to "ItsFadinG" for helping me solve this challenge.